ez2rok/cure/README.md

 # Experiments

 ### Experiment 1
-Let's use CURE to cluster some elliptically distributed data.
+For our first experiment, let's use CURE to cluster some elliptically distributed data.

   True Clustering | CURE Clustering
   ------------- | -------------